riwalenn/Projet-8/CONTRIBUTION.md

 ## Tests
 1. Make sure the tests are ok.
 2. If new entity / controller / etc... create new tests, please create tests aligned with the tests already present.
+You can use the ([PHP unit manual](https://phpunit.readthedocs.io/fr/latest/index.html)) to help you

 ## Commit and create a pull request
 1. Commit your changes ([About commits](https://docs.github.com/en/github/committing-changes-to-your-project/creating-and-editing-commits/about-commits))